opencv/opencv/modules/imgproc/doc/feature_detection.rst

     :param circles: Output vector of found circles.
 Each vector is encoded as a 3-element floating-point vector  :math:`(x, y, radius)` .

-    :param circleStorage: In C function this is a memory storage that will contain the output sequence of found circles.
+    :param circle_storage: In C function this is a memory storage that will contain the output sequence of found circles.

     :param method: Detection method to use.
 Currently, the only implemented method is  ``CV_HOUGH_GRADIENT`` , which is basically  *21HT* , described in  [Yuen90]_.